bluesky-social/bsky-docs/docs/tutorials/like-repost.md

 ## Un-reposting a post

-Same as un-like, un-reposting a post requires only the post's URI, whose record we want to delete.
+Same as unlike, un-reposting a post requires only the post's URI, whose record we want to delete.

 <Tabs groupId="sdk">